 - Promotion of a forest industry that supports landscape-scale forest management efforts, and local economies and infrastructure.

 - Support for the use of long-term stewardship contracts and other opportunities, such as the Good Neighbor Authority, that will contribute significantly to fuels mitigation and forest restoration efforts.

-The CSFS currently has 111 permanent and temporary hourly employees, 17 district offices and approximately $26.1 million in funding that is focused on addressing Colorado's high-priority forestry needs.
-Approximately 50 percent of the funding for CSFS comes from the State and Private Forestry Program of the U.S. Forest Service.
+The CSFS has approximately 130 full-time and seasonal employees in 16 districts and three field offices who focus on addressing Colorado's high-priority forestry needs.
+Nearly 45 percent of the funding for CSFS comes from the State and Private Forestry Program of the U.S. Forest Service.

 The CSFS delivers a range of programs, including forest management, technical assistance with wildland fuels mitigation, urban and community forestry, and educational programs to assist the efforts of our partners and private landowners to reduce vegetative fuels and create healthy forest conditions.
 The CSFS also provides staff support to the Division of Forestry within the Colorado Department of Natural Resources, per legislation passed in 2000.

 In 2006, realignments at Colorado State University resulted in a closer connection between the CSFS and the Warner College of Natural Resources (WCNR).
 As a service and outreach agency within the WCNR, CSFS collaborates with CSU's natural resource faculty to transfer knowledge gained from applied research to land managers, private landowners and other stakeholders.

 In 1965, a decade after the establishment of the CSFS, legislators expanded the agency's responsibilities and designated the CSFS as the state entity to "provide for the protection of forest resources of the state from fire, insects and disease" and to educate private forest landowners in management techniques.